So, how do I do it

 I said “essentially” because the one thing I do in addition to the practices

 recommended by the Disc Doctor or the LOC is to vacuum each side of the disk

 There are some varieties of disks that simply cannot be cleaned using any type of

 wet cleaning solution.
 Many of the home-made and vending machine records

 (Recordio, Wilcox Gay, etc.) from the 1930’s to 1950’s fall into this category.

 These disks are simply brushed carefully with a micro-fiber brush while being

 vacuumed (if they will tolerate being vacuumed).

-is used.
-Lacquer discs that are suffering from de-lamination will require a
+used.
+Lacquer discs that are suffering from de-lamination will require a separate

 Part of the inspection process involves inspecting the grooves with a microscope